-(a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to NASD Rules 2210 and 2211 to require mutual fund communications with the public that provide performance data to disclose the fund's fees, expenses and standardized performance.
+(a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD") is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to amend NASD Rules 2210 and 2211 to require mutual fund communications with the public that provide performance data to disclose the fund's fees, expenses and standardized performance.
 These new requirements would improve investor awareness of the costs of buying and owning a mutual fund, facilitate comparisons of funds, and make presentation of standardized performance more prominent.
 Below is the text of the proposed rule change.